Prev: Next: Up: Service[Contents][Index]

 Service Conditional: ACL

 This statement defines an unnamed ACL to match the source IP against.
-This line must be followed by one or more lines defining CIDRs, as described in ACL definition.
+This line must be followed by one or more lines defining CIDRs, as described in ACL Definition.
 The ACL definition is finished with an End keyword on a line by itself.

 Semantically, this statement is equivalent to the named ACL reference described above.